 Choose a Major

-At CALS we expect you to dive into your major as soon as you set foot on campus.
-As a result, all students must apply to a specific CALS major and are chosen based upon their academic and personal fit for that course of study.
+At CALS you are able to dive into your major as soon as you set foot on campus.
+As a result, all students apply to a specific CALS major and are chosen based upon their academic and personal fit for that course of study.
 Demonstrating a good fit with your intended major through your academic and life experiences is a vital part of your application.
 Take time to explore the over 20 majors that CALS offers, and select the one that best suits your interests and future career goals.

 - Spring Transfer Application Deadline: October 15